VCRM four fold activities

 Childhood is a wonderful period in life which lasts in the memories of human beings throughout their lives.
-But many children do not have a pleasant childhood due to various reasons including poverty, oppression, social exclusion and other environmental factors.
-This affects the holistic development of children to a larger extent.
-Childhood is a period to celebrate happiness of life, a time to have fun, fellowship, and enjoy the bounty of the world.
+But many children do not have a pleasant childhood due to various causes including poverty, oppression, social exclusion, abuse, exploitation and other socio-political factors.
+This affects the holistic development of children to a greater extent.
+Childhood is a period to celebrate happiness of life, a time to have fun, fellowship, and enjoy the abundance of the world.
 The street children and slum children seldom get such opportunity to celebrate their childhood.
 To bridge this gap, picnics and celebrations are made very much part of Vidiyal since its inception.
 Our children who had negative feelings about life changed their views when exposed to the bounty of nature.
 It also helps to nurture the value of friendship and humanness.
 In every quarter children are taken to various places of interest.
-The plan is made in such a way that if a child enters Vidiyal at the age of 5, he or she would get opportunities to visit 40 places before they complete 18 years.
-These one day picnics include, nature sites, historical sites and educational and life oriented sites.
+The plan is made in such a way that if a child enters Vidiyal at the age of 5, he or she would get opportunities to visit 48 places before they complete 18 years.
+The one day picnics include, nature sites, historical sites and educational and life oriented sites.
 Children in the sponsorship programme get opportunities to go on educational tours and excursions for a much longer period.

 TRAINING PROGRAMMES AT VIDIYAL